dirkcuys/thebacklog/_posts/2024-10-18-why-am-i-doing-this.md

 ---
 title: Why am I doing this?
 ---
 It is Friday, 14h37.
 I just submitted an app for Apple to review.
 I worked past 2am last night to get things done.
 Things were not done then and they are not done now.
 But done enough.
 I am very tired.
+My neck hurts.
 I still need to bake a cake with my daughter for her birthday party tomorrow.
 Why am I doing this?

 I have a list that is embarrassingly long.
 A list of projects.
 Projects that never saw the light of day.
 Some projects are excusable, they were tools that helped other things, or they were hands-on learning experiments, or they were merely quick flights of fantasy, or they lead to a dead-end.
 A folder with > 100 started projects, boxes with half built electronics projects, a finished floor without a skirting, wood and cork for a pin-up board, diagrams stuck to the wall for making a stackable planter system out of cast concrete a fish tank that probably cycled a month ago.
 The list goes on.
 I do not care to take account of half-written posts.